 Can SMBs Overcome the Cyber Security Skills Gap?

 A few short years ago, cyber security was mostly relegated to an organization’s information technology (IT) team.
-Sadly, cyber defenses were an afterthought to other network operational functions.
+Sadly, cyber defences were an afterthought to other network operational functions.
 As the threat of data breaches increased exponentially, IT personnel stepped up their game.
-But despite their best efforts, many IT professionals now don’t have the skills to respond effectively to the growing sophistication of cyber attacks.
+But despite their best efforts, many IT professionals now don’t have the skills to respond effectively to the growing sophistication of cyberattacks.
 In the current cyber threat environment, a cyber security skills gap is leaving many organizations without the knowledge and expertise they need to thwart hackers.
-And that’s bad news, because hackers are intent on breaching business networks to steal data and information.
+And that’s bad news because hackers are intent on breaching business networks to steal data and information.

 The few skilled cyber security professionals that are in the industry are being absorbed by large corporations.
-This leaves small and medium sized businesses (SMBs) without the personnel they need to develop proper cyber defense strategies.
-Given that more than 70 percent of all cyber attacks are launched against SMBs, this skills shortage threatens the very existence of SMBs.
+This leaves small and medium-sized businesses (SMBs) without the personnel they need to develop proper cyber defence strategies.
+Given that more than 70 per cent of all cyber-attacks are launched against SMBs, this skills shortage threatens the very existence of SMBs.

 Cyber Security Strategies

 The good news is that many successful SMBs achieved success with innovative solutions and a good deal of improvisation by their owners and managers.
 That same innovation and improvisation can form the foundation of an SMB’s cyber defence strategies.
 A few of the more common elements of those strategies include the following cyber security skills:

 - Developing strict policies and procedures for secure communications of data both into and out of an SMB’s information systems network.

 - Adopting complex password requirements and multi-factor authentication for network logins.